Electricity sector in Australia: Storage

 The main power storage in Australia is the 600 MW Tumut 3 pumped-storage hydroelectricity.

+The Snowy Hydro scheme in New South Wales is expanding by 2 GW through the Snowy 2.0 project, targeting a total of 6 GW by 2026.
+ARENA is also backing a new pumped storage project in North Queensland's former Kidston Gold Mine.

 Battery

 Since 2017, Australia has built several grid-scale batteries, mostly lithium-ion.
 The batteries are made to perform various functions for particular local purposes, with significant differences, particularly the energy capacity.
-Most batteries perform grid services.
+Batteries perform most of the grid services, reducing cost during 2023-2025.

+In 2021, the National Electricity Market (NEM) enhanced its battery storage with four new additions, providing over 500 MW and raising the total capacity to over 800 MW.
+The Victorian Big Battery, the largest at 360 MW, was a significant contributor.
+An additional 1,700 MW of battery capacity is anticipated for the NEM by 2025, supported by the Australian Renewable Energy Agency (ARENA) and the Clean Energy Finance Corporation (CEFC) to improve grid reliability.

-Some parts of the Australian grid are thinly connected and local outages have been common.
+Some parts of the Australian grid are thinly connected, and local outages have been common.
 The mining industry installs batteries to reduce fuel consumption.

-Planned or under construction

-In Southern Australia a battery installation was performed to keep the local grid running until backup power could be bought on line. the Hornsdale Power Reserve is a grid-connected energy storage system co-located with the Hornsdale Wind Farm in the Mid North region of South Australia.
+In South Australia a battery installation was performed to keep the local grid running until backup power could be bought on line.
+The Hornsdale Power Reserve is a grid-connected energy storage system co-located with the Hornsdale Wind Farm in the Mid North region of South Australia.

-It is promoted as the largest lithium-ion battery in the world.

-During 2017 Tesla, Inc. won the contract and built the Hornsdale Power Reserve, for a capital cost of A$90 million, leading to the colloquial Tesla big battery name.
+It was promoted as the world's first big battery at the time.
+During 2017 Tesla won the contract and built the Hornsdale Power Reserve, for a capital cost of A$90 million, leading to the colloquial Tesla big battery name.
 In November 2019, Neoen confirmed that it was increasing capacity by a further 50MW/64.5MWh to a combined 185 MWh.
 The increased storage capacity was installed by 23 March 2020, and the increased power will follow later in the year.
+The battery demonstrated ability to perform grid functions, leading to several bigger batteries.